Calculate your macros (protein, carbs, fats)

 Macronutrients are the protein-carbs-fats trio.
 Their distribution changes everything: athletic performance, body composition, and daily energy.
 Here is your personalized breakdown.

 FoodCraft adapts every recipe to fit your ideal distribution.
-No more calculating to the gram.
+No more calculating every gram.

 Adapt my recipes